 They say imitation is the sincerest form of flattery.
 That may be true, but in TRL’s case, mimicry helped contribute to its death, in the form of the BET program 106 & Park, assisted by VH1's own countdown shows.

 The BET show was virtually a TRL clone, except for one vital difference: it aggressively homed in on the hip-hop and R&B market; two music genres that were completely dominating the charts in the late 2000’s.
 Audiences responded quite positively to this focus, and how: when TRL was canned, 106 & Park was the most watched music show amongst young people on cable.

 Eventually, 106 & Park suffered the same fate as TRL – it got the axe in 2014.
 Perhaps its once-rabid fans discovered the awesome power of the Internet, too.

 One of the reasons why MTV had no problem letting TRL go was because it already had a back-up show ready to go.
 The reserve show, however, was a bit of a head-scratcher.
 Called FNMTV (short for “Friday Night MTV”), the show was a replica of what TRL once was.

 The show was a blend of live performances and videos – played in full, no less – hosted by Fall Out Boy front man Pete Wentz.
-Although its DNA was copped from TRL, it was only shown once a week to keep things fresh.
+Although its DNA was copped from TRL, it was only shown once a week to keep things fresh (and not eat up valuable prime time show slots).
 However, the strategy didn’t work – while it launched in 2008, it didn’t live long enough to see 2009.